surganov-vlad/overtime/README.md

 - [ ] Approval Workflow
 - [ ] SMS Sending -> link to approval or overtime
 - [ ] Admin Dashboard
+- [ ] Block non-admin and not signed up users
 - [ ] Email Summary to managers
 - [ ] Needs to be documented if employee did not log overtime